davepetrov/Asteroids-Game/README.md

 **What are the controls?**

 Depending on your operating system, the rules are shown once the user selects how many players are playing.
 I have noticed that macs have this glitch of not loading the screen. (odd - will fix eventually).
-If you happen to have this issue, rules cnan be found in *./screens/[two-Rules.jpg/threeRules.jpg]*
+If you happen to have this issue, rules can be found in *./screens/[two-Rules.jpg/threeRules.jpg]*

 Main ship:
 - :arrow_left: rotate counter-clockwise